 Learn about all your options so you’re in-the-know about the latest treatments for AHP.

 In some cases, you may not be getting enough heme to make hemoglobin and carry red blood cells throughout your body.

 Hemin is a synthetic form of heme that a healthcare provider can inject into your body if it’s producing too many porphyrins.

 Hemin injections can boost hemoglobin.
 Injections can also increase myoglobin, which helps maintain your heart and nervous system.

 Hemin is also available to be given through an intravenous (IV) line.
 This treatment is usually performed in a hospital setting following an AHP attack.

 According to the journal Clinical Advances in Hematology and Oncology, patients in the hospital receive up to 4 milligrams per kilogram of body weight over 3 to 4 days.

 Intravenous hemin may also be used as a preventive measure one to four times per month.
 Your hematologist may provide the IV at their office.

-Aside from treating AHP attacks with hemin and glucose, your doctor will also ask you to avoid triggers as part of your treatment plan.
-Common triggers include:
+Aside from treating AHP attacks with hemin, glucose, gene therapies, and other methods, your doctor will suggest you avoid triggers as part of your treatment plan.